NHSDigital/fhir-transforms/README.md

 }
 ```

-and `./fmp.map` contains is the FHIR Mapping Language for the conversion.
-The updated values are hardcoded string literal, i.e. `UPDATED DEFINITION HERE` and `UPDATED CODESYSTEM HERE`
+and `./fmp.map` contains the FHIR Mapping Language for the conversion.
+The updated values are hardcoded string literals, i.e. `UPDATED DEFINITION HERE` and `UPDATED CODESYSTEM HERE`

 ```
 map "http://basic.test/medication-request" = "basic-test-medication-request"